jestanoff/exchange-web-widget/README.md

   yarn test
 ```

-To lint source files with eslint and prettier
+To lint source files with ESLint and Prettier
 ```
   yarn lint
 ```